Smile-SA/haring/CONTRIBUTING.md

 When a PR containing changesets is merged into `main` it will automatically create a release PR.

-Then when that PR is merged into `main`, it will automatically create a release and publish the packages on `npm`.
+Then when that release PR is merged into `main`, it will automatically create a release and publish the packages on `npm`.